swtudor/GameOfHearts_PandaGroup/ASSIGNMENT.md

 ###Expectations for a minimum viable product:
 - 4 player game (all human players)
 - Each player is dealt 13 cards
-- Program should use the entire 52 card deck on each deal.
+- Program should use the entire 52 card deck on each deal .
 - MVP program should not support passing
 - MVP should programmatically determine which player takes the trick on each round
 - Program should shuffle the cards before each deal